Inside the Survivor’s Guide

 Types of Support Professionals

-• Licensed Professionals and Associates – (LMFT, LCSW, LSW, LPC, LMHC, etc.) A Masters level clinician that can diagnose and offer various therapeutic services.
+• Licensed Professionals and Associates – (LMFT, LCSW, LSW, LPC, LMHC, etc.) A master-level clinician that can diagnose and offer various therapeutic services.

 • Life Coaches do not provide therapy and are not trained or licensed to work with trauma.
 They may be helpful with sleep, parenting, or career coaching.